 Your BTA beneficiary, the person or persons designated to receive any benefit payable at your death, is the same beneficiary as for your Basic Life and Basic AD&D insurance.
 If you do not have Basic Life insurance, you can designate a beneficiary by visiting Your Benefits ResourcesTM.
 You can link to Your Benefits ResourcesTM through My Total Compensation and Benefits at www.totalcomponline.com.
-Otherwise, the beneficiary is your spouse/partner, then your children, and then your estate.
+If you do not designate a beneficiary, any benefit will be payable to: (i) your spouse/partner, if applicable or living: (ii) your children, if no spouse/partner; and (iii) your estate, if no children.